MonetDBSolutions/tpch-scripts/README.md

 1. exec. time of this query
 1. deviation of this exec. time from its base exec. time
 1. percentage of the deviation of compared to its base exec. time

+As an example, in the following command:

+  ./perf_monitor.py -i 10 -p 5 -d 30 -t 0.5 SF-1

+* `-i 10`: execute the queries 10 times (i.e. ) to obtain the baseline performance
+*  `-p 5`: collect 5 performance degradations before printing a warning
+* `-d 30`: run the performance monitoring for 30 seconds (excl. the initiation time)
+* `-t 0.5`: regard execution time increases of larger than 50% as performance degradations For more information about the options, see `./perf_monitor.py -h`.